David Pack: Songwriter: Ambrosia, solo, other artists and special projects

+Pack co-wrote and produced "Thank You Billy Graham" with Pat Boone and Billy Dean—the story of Reverend Graham's life in song and video, featuring Bono, TobyMac/DC Talk, Leann Rimes Billy Dean, Andrae Crouch and many others.

+"Remember the Magic" Pack wrote for Disney's Music of the Parks LP featuring Bryan McKnight 1996 and produced it.
+Celebrating 25th Anniversary of Disney World.

+For the Manhattan Transfer "A World Apart" with Janis Siegel and Michael McDonald.

+For Jennifer Holliday Pack wrote "He Aint Special" with Michael McDonald.

+Pack co wrote songs for Goldie Hawn's Wildcats soundtrack for Mavis Staples "Show Me How It Works" plus "Hard to Say" for James Ingram and "Don't Wanna Be Normal" Randy Crawford and "Love Lives Alone" for Tata Vega, with James Newton Howard, Hawk Wolinski, and Pat Leonard.

 Solo

 During the 1980s, Pack enjoyed moderate success as a solo artist with the release of his Anywhere You Go LP in 1985.
 The album generated three charting singles, the greatest of which was "I Just Can't Let Go" (US AC #13), a collaboration with Michael McDonald and James Ingram.
 In 1988, he recorded a duet with Bette Midler titled "I Know You by Heart", which was featured in the film Beaches and on its soundtrack.